snamretsuek/Optima.Net/src/Optima.Net/README.md

 # Optima.Net Optional \<T\>

-Optional/<T/> is a utility class designed to represent a value that may or may not exist.
+Optional\<T\> is a utility class designed to represent a value that may or may not exist.
 Its purpose is to provide a safer, more expressive alternative to null checks, making code easier to read and maintain.

 ## Overview